Federal Grants and Aid

 Renewal Requirements: Complete the FAFSA each year.

-Eligibility: Full-time or part-time students who are completing or plan to complete coursework needed to begin a career in teaching, and who agree to serve for at least four years as a full-time, highly qualified teacher in a high-need field, in a school serving low-income students.
+Eligibility: Full-time or part-time students who are completing or plan to complete coursework needed to begin a career in teaching, and who agree to serve for at least four years as a full-time teacher in a high need field, in a school serving low-income students.

 Renewal Requirements: Renewal is contingent upon full-time or part-time status, a cumulative 3.25 GPA, and FAFSA renewal.
-In addition, student must renew Teach Grant Agreement each academic year and must continue to be enrolled in an eligible degree program.
+In addition, student must renew Teach Grant Agreement and completethe Entrance Interview each academic year and students must continue to be enrolled in an eligible degree program.

 Federal Work-Study Program